ToolReaz/dotfiles/install-guides/archlinux-uefi-deniable-encryption.md

-# HOW TO - ArchLinux deniable inscription install
+# HOW TO - ArchLinux deniable encryption install

 In this guide ``sda`` will refer to the main computer's hard drive on which I install the encrypted system. ``mmcblk0`` will refer to a SD card containing the encryption key and the boot loader (but you can use an USB stick and replace with ``sdb``).